intel/libvpl/CONTRIBUTING.md

 # Contributing

-The oneVPL project welcomes community contributions.
+The oneAPI Video Processing Library (oneVPL) project welcomes community contributions.
 You can:

 - Submit your changes directly as a [pull request](https://github.com/oneapi-src/oneVPL/pulls)
 - Log a bug or feature request with an [issue](https://github.com/oneapi-src/oneVPL/issues)